 Final Examinations / Assignments and Final Week of Classes

 Final term assignments or papers may be due in the last five class days prior to the final examination period.
 Due dates for these evaluations must be stated in the course outline.
 Final assignments along with all necessary resource material should be available to students no later than the end of the 9th week of classes.
 Take-home examinations may not be due in the last week of classes.

 Where regular final examinations are to be given they must be given during the examination period.
 All regular final examinations shall be two hours in duration.
 The following guidelines have been approved for conducting final examinations:

-Facultys should indicate to the Campus Registrar whether a final examination time slot is required for a course.
+Faculty should indicate to the Campus Registrar whether a final examination time slot is required for a course.
 In the absence of specific direction, the course outline for a course will be referenced in the development of the final examination schedule.
-Facultys must indicate whether:
+Faculty must indicate whether:

 - the examination will be a regular, sit-down examination for which a room is required; or

 - the examination will be a take-home examination; or